Sweater weather to carry on in Singapore in January

 "The north-easterly winds over the South China Sea, including (in) Singapore, are forecast to strengthen and persist before weakening around the end of the week," the MSS said.

-Expect windy conditions on Wednesday and the first days of 2020, as well as light to moderate showers on a few days this week.
+Expect windy conditions in the early hours of today and the first days of the year, as well as light to moderate showers on a few days this week.

-The wet phase of the north-east monsoon season will continue bringing moderate to heavy but short thundery showers on three to four days in the second week of January, particularly in the afternoon, the MSS said.
+The wet phase of the north-east monsoon season will continue bringing moderate to heavy but short, thundery showers on three to four days in the second week of this month, particularly in the afternoon, the MSS said.

 This is caused by the strong daytime heating of land areas, convergence of winds, and the low-pressure system over the South China Sea.